pesquera001/scout-site/IMPROVEMENTS.md

 - **Conversion Rate**: Optimize for quote requests
 - **Search Rankings**: Track keyword positions

-The Scout website is now production-ready with professional images, functional contact forms, comprehensive SEO, and deployment configurations.
+The Friday website is now production-ready with professional images, functional contact forms, comprehensive SEO, and deployment configurations.
 The site maintains the minimalist, professional aesthetic while providing all the functionality needed for a successful window cleaning business.